tpaschalis/tpaschalis.github.io/_posts/2020-04-13-delve-debugging.markdown

 ## Parting words

 What do y'all think?
 For me, one advantage is that I'm now using `fmt.Printf` a lot less, and don't have to clean up my code after debugging.
-Moreover, I enjoyed peeking under the hood of concurrent code, and gained better understanding of how goroutines work.
+Moreover, I gained a better understanding of how goroutines work by peeking under the hood of concurrent bits and pieces.

-I enjoy reading comments from readers, so don't hesitate to reach out for any war stories or new perspectives!
+I enjoy reading comments, so don't hesitate to reach out for any war stories or new perspectives!

 Until next time!